HackSquadDev/.github/profile/README.md

 HackSquad allows contributors to contribute code **as a squad** instead of a single contributor.
 Engage the community in a friendly competition over the month of October.

 <p align="center">
-  <a href="https://hacksquad.dev">SIGN UP TO HACKSQUAD 2022, AND JOIN A TEAM 🚀</a>
+  <a href="https://hacksquad.dev">SIGN UP TO HACKSQUAD 2023, AND JOIN A TEAM 🚀</a>
 </p>

 ## How does it work?

-Register to the HackSquad using your GitHub, Join a squad or get assigned to a **random squad**.
-Each day we will calculate every squad member approved PR and sum them all together.
+Register to the HackSquad using your GitHub, Join a squad, or get assigned to a **random squad**.
+Each day we will calculate every squad member's approved PR and sum them all together.
 By the end of the event, the top 300 winners will win awesome swag! around ~60 squads!

 <a href="https://www.hacksquad.dev/#swag">
   <img src="https://user-images.githubusercontent.com/17677196/191267474-ab378f53-9d40-4dc6-ac98-ce4ceb0a8edc.png" alt="Swag"/>